Last Stand at Saber River: Plot

-Near the end of the Civil War, Paul Cable (Tom Selleck) returns home to Texas after being away from his family for years while fighting for the Confederacy.
-His wife, Martha (Suzy Amis), is a strong-willed frontier woman whose independence makes her a force in and of herself.
+Near the end of the Civil War, Paul Cable returns home to Texas after being away from his family for years while fighting for the Confederacy.
+His wife, Martha, is a strong-willed frontier woman whose independence makes her a force in and of herself.
 She had been told that he was killed in action.
 Upon her husband's unexpected return, she once again devotes herself to being his wife, but resents him for having left her and their children behind to fight a war she did not care to understand.

 Despite having loved each other since childhood and being married, Paul and Martha are now like strangers to each other, and the tension between them is evident.
 During his absence, their youngest daughter died from a fever, and Martha, having borne that without him, has developed a hatred for her husband.
-Her father, James Sanford (Harry Carey Jr.), scolds her for her attitude toward Cable, but she stands her ground, never backing down from her stance on the subject.
-Her father knows her well and subsequently leaves the subject alone.
+Her father, James Sanford, scolds her for her attitude toward Cable, but she stands her ground, never backing down from her stance on the subject.
+James knows her well and subsequently leaves the subject alone.

 Cable decides he will return to Arizona and reclaim the ranch he owns there.
-The family members, consisting of Paul, Martha, and their daughter and son, load up their belongings, bid farewell to Martha's father, and make their way to Arizona.
-While en route, they come into contact with Lorraine Kidston (Tracey Needham), the beautiful ramrod cowgirl daughter of rancher Duane Kidston (David Carradine).
+The family members, consisting of Paul, Martha, their daughter Clare and son Davis, load up their belongings, bid farewell to James, and make their way to Arizona.
+While en route, they come into contact with Lorraine Kidston, the beautiful ramrod cowgirl daughter of rancher Duane Kidston.
 During the night, horses headed by her men accidentally stampede through the Cables' camp, leading Paul and Martha to scold the men.
 Lorraine agrees that her men were foolish to run the horses at night, and scolds them.
 Through this interaction, the cowhands and Lorraine learn that the man in front of them is, in fact, Paul Cable.
 They had been told that he was dead, and since then, her father has assumed control of Cable's ranch.